Skip to main content

 This article will address why business owners view captives as a scheme, how bad actors try to take advantage of the model, and why business owners now choose to join captives.
 That way, you can understand the legitimacy of captive insurers and figure out whether they are a good fit for your business.

-Why would someone think captives are bad?
+Why would someone think negatively of captive insurers?

 Many captive promoters are pushing this out there, but they aren’t licensed insurance professionals.
 They’re nothing more than wealth managers trying to get assets under management and showing these people how to avoid paying taxes.